Dreambound

 • Provide emotional support to patients and their families.

-• Monitor patient progress and report any changes in condition to the supervising RN or physician.
+• Monitor and report changes in health to healthcare professionals.

 Get courses selected just for you